After reading Chris Penner's blog post on Conway's Game

 The last thing to do is reimplement our algorith using our new

-.
+version of Store.
 Other then switching languages, at this

 point we actually don't need to modify our code a whole bunch!